snesseris/RSD-growth/README.md

 # RSD-growth
+Created by Savvas Nesseris, IFT UAM-CSIC, 2020.

-This is an RSD likelihood for the MontePython code, based on the "Gold-2018" data set.
+This is an RSD likelihood for the MontePython code, based on the "Gold-2018" data set of arXiv:1806.10822.
 The code was first presented in the paper arXiv: 2006.xxxx.
+If you use the code please cite my papers 1806.10822, 2006.xxxx and the papers for ecah data point.
+A bib file and a txt file a table with the data are given seperately.

+Installation: Copy the files found in /data, /input and /likelihoods in the corresponding Montepython directories.
+A test script is also provided.

+Whats new:
+* Version 1.0 (June 1st, 2020): Initial version of the code.

+Released under a GNU v3 licence.